-Your device can ping as often as every 30s, with no charge for MQTT PINGREQ or PINGRESP messages.
+Your device can ping as often as every 30 seconds at no charge for MQTT PINGREQ or PINGRESP messages.

 MQTT Message Metering

 |MQTT CONNECT||Metered as the size of the message including Will topic size and Will message payload.
 If using MQTT5, the message is also metered on any additional string and binary variable-header properties and Will properties, such as user properties.|